 Article II: Powers and Duties

-2.1 The Panel for Educational Policy shall advise the Chancellor on policy matters affecting the welfare of the city school district and its pupils.
+2.1.
+The Panel for Educational Policy shall advise the Chancellor on policy matters affecting the welfare of the city school district and its pupils.
 PEP members shall perform those duties and have those responsibilities assigned to them by New York Education Law Section 2590-g.
 These powers and duties include:

 approve standards, policies, and objectives proposed by the Chancellor directly related to educational achievement and student performance;